stevenxchung/OMSCS-Notes/CS 7638 - AI4R/Lesson 03 - Particle Filters.md

 However, the biggest key advantage is that they are easy to program.

 In application, particle filters may be represented as dots which counts as a single guess as to where a robot is (consists of x and y coordinates and heading direction).
 Overall, there may be several thousand dots (discrete guesses) which comprise of a filter (approximate representation of the _posterior_ for the robot).
 In order for the filter to work, only the particles consistent with the measurements are to be kept (thereby localizing the robot).

+## Importance Weight

+The **importance weight** may be calculated from comparing the actual measurement to the predicted measurement.
+The larger the weight, the more important the particle.
+The probability of _survival_ for the particles will depend on the importance weight.
+Particles with high weight tend to cluster around regions of higher posterior probability.